 All of us have Different Personalities

-Not all the time are we aware of how we're communicating, but just taking some extra time and thinking about what we're writing is key.
+We’re not always aware of how we’re communicating, but just taking some extra time and thinking about what we’re writing is key.
 And you can use this tip if you think you might have come across to someone wrongly in an email whether they are an acquaintance or a friend.
-I don't expect her to apologize to me, I just used this an example.
-In fact when I wrote back and apologized for any misunderstanding and tried to explain the situation since she didn't have all the facts, I never received a reply.
-My supervisor also wrote her and she didn't reply to her either.
+I don’t expect her to apologize to me, I just used this an example.
+In fact, when I wrote back and apologized for any misunderstanding and tried to explain the situation since she didn’t have all the facts, I never received a reply.
+My supervisor also wrote her and she didn’t reply to her either.

 Here’s my TOP 6 tips to better communicate over email: